-You have a birthday party for your child, buy them a birthday cake, wish them a happy birthday, and make sure that they enjoy a special day… and, of course, they deserve it.
-But what about the often forgotten member of your family: You four-legged friend, the dog?
+You have a birthday party for your child, buy them a birthday cake, wish them happy birthday, and make sure that they enjoy a special day… and, of course, they deserve it.
+But what about the often forgotten member of your family: Your four-legged friend, the dog?
 Have you ever thought about throwing a doggie birthday party?

 When your dog celebrates their birthday, it deserves something special like a dog theme birthday party.
 After all, every dog has its day, right?
 Even if you think a dog birthday party is a little much, as a dog lover you have to admit that at the very least your furry friend deserves something special like a homemade dog cake or a dog biscuit gift basket to enjoy their special day.

-Your four-legged friend usually has to make to with simple dog food day in day out.
+Your four-legged friend usually has to make due with simple dog food day in and day out.
 Therefore, homemade dog treats, great gourmet treats, and dog treat recipes are made with appealing flavors and textures that are easy for your dog to enjoy.
 These often come with great scents that are appealing and scrumptious for your dog to adore.

 A great treat will be a good reward for your dog for another year of good behavior.
 But that doesn’t mean you should give your dog just any treat.